LIBREhub/fiber-coupled-laser-illumination/rosca.md

 # Thread 1.035"-40.0 TPI

-Whether for the design of internal or external threads, 4 fundamental parameters must be taken into consideration, which are: Flanck Angle, Pitch, Major Diameter and Minor Diameter.
+Whether for the design of internal or external threads, 4 fundamental parameters must be taken into consideration, which are: Flank Angle, Pitch, Major Diameter and Minor Diameter.

 ![](images/rosca.jpg)
 ![](images/hilo.jpg)